sonjapeterson/rowling/README.md

 # returns available book categories
 client.get_categories

-# returns dates that bestseller lists were published on (can be filtered by using parameters month and year, without parameters returns all dates since Oct.
+# returns dates that bestseller lists were published on (can be filtered by using
+# parameters of month and year, without parameters returns all dates since Oct.
 1993)
 client.get_dates(year: 2015, month: 3)
 ```